Sonnet 383

 Into blessed woods that beckoned warm delight;

-That we escape the numb of boredom’s blight.
+So we might flee the grasp of boredom’s blight.

 Into the holy peace of sylvan dreams